mayuka-reddy/Data_Warehouse_Project_1/README.md

 ### Fact Table:
 - **fact_table**: This central table links all dimension tables and contains network event data, such as attack labels, source and destination information, and protocol details.

+## Dimension Tables with Distribution and Sort Keys:
+- **sourc_dim_dist**: Contains details about the source IP and port with a distkey and sortkey.
+- **dest_dim_dist**: Contains details about the destination IP and port with a distkey and sortkey.
+- **protocol_dim_dist**: Describes network protocols (e.g., TCP, UDP) with a distkey and sortkey.
+- **packet_dim_dist**: Holds packet-level data, such as packet size, length, and statistics with a distkey and sortkey.
+- **flag_dim_dist**: Holds information about network flags (e.g., SYN, FIN, ACK) with a distkey and sortkey.
+- **date_dim_dist**: Contains timestamp data, which is used for temporal analysis with a distkey and sortkey.
+- **flow_dim_dist**: Contains detailed flow metrics (e.g., flow duration, bytes per second) with a distkey and sortkey.

+### Fact Table with Distribution and Sort Key:
+- **fact_table**: This central table links all dimension tables and contains network event data, such as attack labels, source and destination information, and protocol details with a distkey and sortkey.

+This project uses two sets of table definitions:
+### Dimension and Fact Tables:
+For detailed code on creating the dimension and fact tables, please refer to the REDSHIFT CODE DOCX file.
+### Tables with Distribution and Sort Keys:
+For table definitions with optimized distribution and sort keys, refer to the REDSHIFT CODE 2 DOCX file.

 ## SQL Queries in the Word Document
 The attached Word file contains a set of SQL queries that are designed to analyze the data in the aforementioned tables.
 Each query serves a specific analytical purpose and is explained in detail.
 Here's a summary of the types of analysis the queries perform:
 1. **FTP-Patator Attack Frequency**: Identifies the frequency of FTP-Patator attacks by source IP and port.